claudiospizzi/PSInvokeBuildHelper/README.md

 # Approve Task: Target branch for the release
 $IBHConfig.ApproveTask.BranchName = 'master'

-# Gallery Task: Option to enable or disable the release to the repository
+# Repository Task: Option to enable or disable the release to the repository
 $IBHConfig.RepositoryTask.Enabled = $true

 # Repository Task: By default, the repository is a GitHub repo